Homs: Etymology

 The city's modern name is an Arabic form of the city's Latin name Emesus, derived from the Greek Émesa or Émesos, or Hémesa.

 Most sources claim that the name Emesa in turn derived from the name of the nomadic Arab tribe known in Greek as Emesenoi, who inhabited the region prior to Roman influence in the area. Émesa was shortened to Homs or Hims by its Arab inhabitants, many of whom settled there prior to the Muslim conquest of Syria.

 Other sources claim that the name Émesa or Hémesa was derived from that of the Aramean city of Hamath-zobah, a combination of Hamath (חֲמָת; ܚܡܬ; "fortress") and Sawbah (צובָא; ܨܘܒܐ Ṣwba; "nearness").
 Thus, the name collectively means "The fortress surrounding" which refers to the Citadel of Homs and the encircling plains.

 The city was subsequently referred to as Χέμψ (Khémps) in Medieval Greek, and as "la Chamelle" (literally meaning "the female camel" in French but likely a corruption of the Arabic name according to René Dussaud) by the Crusaders (e.g. William of Tyre, Historia, 7.12, 21.6), although they never ruled the city.

 History

-For approximately 2,000 years, Homs has served as a key agricultural market, production site and trade center for the villages of northern Syria.
+For approximately 2,000 years, Homs has served as a key agricultural market, production site and trade centre for the villages of northern Syria.
 It has also provided security services to the hinterland of Syria, protecting it from invading forces.
 Excavations at the Citadel of Homs indicate that the earliest settlement at the site dates back to around 2300 BCE.
 Biblical scholars have identified the city with Hamath-zobah of Zobah mentioned in the Bible.
 In 1274 BCE, a battle took place between the forces of the Egyptian Empire under Ramesses II and the Hittite Empire under Muwatalli II at the city of Kadesh on the Orontes River near Homs.
 It was possibly the largest chariot battle ever fought, involving perhaps 5,000–6,000 chariots.